jokwik02/Personal-Projects/README.md

 Welcome!

 This repository contains personal projects I created during my **Computer Science & Engineering studies** at Umeå University.
-Projects showcase skills in **C/C++, Python, Java, algorithms, and databases**.
+Projects showcase skills in **C/C++, Python, Java, algorithms, distributed systems and databases**.

 > Each project folder contains a README with setup instructions, and a description of the project.